Milo – Adopted June 2023!

 • Will keep me safe and happy, forever

-I was surrendered to WAG after needing to be hospitalised for a week for a medical emergency.
+I was first surrendered to WAG after needing to be hospitalized for a week for a medical emergency.
 My owners loved me very much and knew that WAG would give me the best chance at getting the emergency I needed when I was extremely unwell.

-If you can't adopt me, please consider donating to my medical care costs via WAG's Critical Care Campaign, this helped save my life.
+If you can't adopt me, please consider donating to WAG's Critical Care Campaign, this helped save my life.